 The Dangers Of Combining Muscle Relaxers And Alcohol

 While any combination of muscle relaxers and alcohol can be dangerous, many people face more extreme risks when they intentionally use both drugs simultaneously to create a desired, pleasurable effect.
 Within situations of use, an individual is far more likely to use a medication in large dosages.

-This means that they may take greater-than-prescribed doses of the muscle relaxer or take the pill more frequently than they should, behaviors that increase the odds of overdose, addiction, and other adverse health effects.
+This means that they may take greater-than-prescribed doses of the muscle relaxer or take the pill more frequently than they should, which increases the odds of overdose, addiction, and other adverse health effects.

 Mixing muscle relaxers and alcohol is a potent combination that can produce extreme sedation, decreased cognitive abilities, impaired motor functioning, accidental death, and addiction.
-If a person is addicted to one or both muscle relaxers and alcohol, a comprehensive inpatient treatment program should be sought to alleviate these risks.
+A comprehensive inpatient treatment program should be sought to alleviate these risks if a person is addicted to one or both muscle relaxers and alcohol.

 A person faces an increased risk of respiratory depression, injuries, motor vehicle accidents, drug overdose, and seizures when combining muscle relaxers and alcohol.
 Both muscle relaxers and alcohol slow down or depress the body’s central nervous system (CNS), an action that can lead to these and other dangers should these two substances be combined.